Skip to content

 The Codes section in the Order module enhances traceability and integration with external systems, such as retail or logistics platforms.
 It displays critical identification codes: Barcode, Keycode, TUN, and SKU for each selected style and colourway in an order.

-This section automatically populates from the associated Style’s Codes data.
-When a new order is created, the system automatically copies any preset codes defined in the linked style.
-These codes appear only if a colourway has been selected in Order > Colours & Pricing and the style contains corresponding codes.
+This section automatically populates from the associated style’s Codes tab data (Unit Codes and Pack Barcodes).
+When a new order is created, the system copies preset codes defined on the linked style.
+Unit codes appear only if a colourway has been selected in Order > Colours & Pricing and the style defines those codes; pack barcode columns follow the style’s pack configuration and size scale.

 Quick Check - Before You Start